Skinbits/chatting/README.md

 chatting
 ========

-A begging for a go chat server.
+A begging for a chat server made in Go.